About the reviewers

 The editor-in-chief and online editor of the journal have the rights and obligations to set the date for online publishing of approved manuscripts and issues.

-About the Executive Council members:
+About the Editorial Council members:

 They generate ideas and present proposals and concepts for thematic issues of the journal;